human-ai-lab/TTSDS-ID-JP/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

-### Fine-tuning Custom Dataset
+This guide outlines the process for fine-tuning a new model with your own custom dataset using the [Style-Bert-VITS2](https://github.com/litagin02/Style-Bert-VITS2) model.
+It also covers how to perform inference (generate speech) using our provided model, which was fine-tuned on data from [Suo Sango](https://www.youtube.com/@SuoSango).

+*   **To fine-tune a model with your own dataset**, follow the steps in the "Fine-Tuning a Custom Dataset" section.
+*   **To only generate speech using our pre-fine-tuned model**, jump directly to the [Inference using Fine-tuned Model](#iuftm) section.

 <a id="ftcd"></a>
+### Fine-tuning a Custom Dataset

 This is an example of how to list things you need to use the software and how to install them.
 * npm